lqueryvg/vagrant-virtualbox-linux/README.md

   - timezone
 - ssh authorized keys for the configured user (assuming you provide the public key)
 - bash with vi mode as default
-- sudo root access with NOPASSWD for the user
+- sudo root access with `NOPASSWD` for the user
-- various fundamental packages, e.g. docker & git
+- various fundamental packages, e.g. `docker` & `git`
+- user configured to be in docker group (no need to be root to use docker)
+- docker starts without selinux
 - The host machine user's home directory mapped via Virtualbox share (vboxsf) to `/host_home`

 ## Pre-requisites